AcidicMonkeys/BeaterMiner/README.md

 | Run Benchmark         | ⚙️         |
 | Verify Benchmark      | ⚙️         |
 | Compare Benchmark     | ⚙️         |

+# 🥽 | EDUCATIONAL PURPOSES ONLY!
+We are not responsible for any damage done to any structure/service, BeaterMiner is for educational purposes only.

 # ⚙️ | Pre-Alpha
 This is a Pre-Alpha, if you find something wrong please contact me through Discord!
 (TheH2SO4#0284)